 Are your male clients requesting haircuts that are edgier than the average cropped cut?
 For his course on BTC University, award-winning barber and photographer Kevin Luchmun (@kevinluchmun) broke down his fundamental cutting and sectioning techniques for giving classic men’s styles a modern upgrade.
-Scroll down for a sneak peak into the class and click here to become a BTC-U Member and receive unlimited access to the full course on BTC University and have lifetime access!
+Scroll down for a sneak peak into the class and click here to become a BTC-U Member and receive unlimited access to the full course on BTC University!

 You can learn Kevin’s full technique in his 90-minute course, but we’re teasing these tips you need to know now!

 Kevin’s technique utilizes the natural curve of the head and straight elevation to create layers that accentuate the client’s natural texture.
 To avoid any overdirection and keep the shape symmetrical, Kevin uses the width of his comb to determine section size.

 Does your point cutting result in large holes instead of texture?
 The problem could be the angle of the shears.
 Entering the hair with the blades horizontal allows you to create a more natural looking texture.
 To achieve this, Kevin uses the ring finger of his supporting hand to guide the outer edge of his scissor.
 Not only does this keep the blades steady, but it also creates more stability and control when point cutting.

 Pro Tip: To create the maximum amount of texture with his point cut, Kevin advises leaving enough distance between his fingers and the hair that is being cut.
 Kevin uses the 6″ PARAGON II from ARC™ Scissors, “The shorter blade on the PARAGON II gives me more control and allows me to see the detail when creating texture,” he says.

 Tip #3: Avoid Overtexturizing Weak Hairlines